asadian98/motornet-pro/docs/report.typ

 the evolving stochastic continuous control framework.
 Another option is to use a model-based RL algorithms, such as MAAC and SVG #cite("MAAC", "SVG"), both of which will need custom TensorFlow implementation from scratch.

-Looking forward, we have identified the ensemble-$Q$ function approach in REDQ to be a potential means to improve the policy network, which could enable ensemble-informed variance in control and possibly the emergence of different strategies during online control.
-It is worth noting such areas of potential improvement to then integrate into our conceptual algorithm in
-@conceptual_policy, which has yet to be developed.
+Looking forward, we have identified the ensemble-$Q$ function approach in REDQ @REDQ to be a potential means to improve the Deep-RL network, which could enable ensemble-informed stochasticity in control commands and possibly also lay a path for the emergence of different control strategies in online control.
+It is worth noting such areas of potential improvement to then integrate into our conceptual algorithm in @conceptual_policy, which has yet to be developed.
 We also see latent space planning as a promising approach that underpins our problem formulation, as discussed in @exploratory_formulation.
 Nevertheless, we aim to keep the final model simple, without too many engineering tricks, to ensure it is well-motivated and grounded in neuroscience.
 Rather than prioritizing the model's time-to-performance, we are interested in its design details, suitability to scientific ideas, overall rationale, and its ability to test various hypotheses about the hierarchies of control systems in the nervous system.

-We aspire to develop a model-based RL algorithm that encompasses all the components in laid out in @conceptual_policy, rather than just one, as is the case with other model-based algorithms.
-Overall, our current approach involves experimental and conceptual exploration of the "core" baseline and our improvements based on its features.
+We aspire to develop a model-based RL algorithm that encompasses all the components laid out in @conceptual_policy, rather than just one, as is the case with other model-based algorithms.
+Overall, our current approach involves experimental and conceptual exploration of the "core" baseline framework and devise improvements based on its features.
 It is worth noting again that our goal is not only to achieve high performance levels and quick convergence but also to develop a model-based policy that is interpretable and can provide insights into the underlying control laws.
-We believe that this combination of performance and interpretability could serve as a valuable oracle or a model of trans-cortical computation for movement control, including long-latency reflexes and optimal and robust voluntary motion.
+We believe that this combination of performance and interpretability could serve as a valuable oracle for embedding meaningful representations in RNN-based controllers, and by itself stand as a model of cortical and trans-cortical computation for movement control, including long-latency reflexes and optimal and robust voluntary motion.

 #set heading(numbering: none)